exakat/exakat-docs/Reference/Rules/Php/IncludeVariables.rst

 Include Variables
 +++++++++++++++++

-  When include, and its cousins, are used with a variable, or any data container.
+  This rule reports when ``include``, ``require`` and its cousins, are used with a variable, or any data container.
+This is a dynamic inclusion.

 .. code-block:: php